HMS Jason (1804): Service

 In 1806, command of Jason passed to Captain Thomas John Cochrane.
 In June she participated in an attack on a Spanish gun battery at Aguadilla on Puerto Rico.
 Although the attacking force came under heavier fire than expected, the British were eventually able to capture the battery.
 On 6 August, Jason was in company with Hart, and the schooners Maria and Tobago when they captured Hercules.

 In 1807, Jason was detached, together with the brig Wolverine, to the coast of Surinam to search for the French sloop Favorite, which she discovered in January and captured in a short engagement.
 Favorite had been a Royal Navy sloop that the French had captured in January 1806; the Royal Navy took her back into service as HMS Goree.

 In 1808 Jason was involved in a mutiny off New York City, when local inhabitants persuaded a shore party to revolt.
 The rebellion spread to the ship and it was only with difficulty that the officers subdued the mutineers, the first lieutenant driving them below with a pike and locking them in; 45 men were later court martialled at Halifax, Nova Scotia.

 In 1809 command passed to Captain William Maude and Jason participated in the attack on the Topaze off Guadeloupe in the successful Action of 22 January 1809.

 In April 1809, a strong French squadron arrived at the Îles des Saintes, south of Guadeloupe.
 There they were blockaded until 14 April, when a British force under Major-General Frederick Maitland and Captain Philip Beaver in Acasta, invaded and captured the islands.
 Jason was among the naval vessels that shared in the proceeds of the capture of the islands.

 Command later passed to James William King and then Charles John Napier, returning to King in 1811.
 She served on the Jamaica and North Sea stations in 1812 and 1813.
 On 13 June 1812, Jason detained the American ship Lydia.
 Almost a month later, on 12 July, Jason detained the American brig Cyrus.

 Two days later Jason captured the American ship Three Friends.

-In 1814 Jason formed part of the escort for King Louis XVIII of France and later for the Russian and Prussian Emperors during the negotiations to end the Napoleonic Wars.
+In 1814 Jason formed part of the escort for King Louis XVIII and later for the Russian and Prussian Emperors during the negotiations to end the Napoleonic Wars.